The Meaning of Numbers: The Number 74

 Thou brakest the heads of leviathan in pieces, and gavest him to be meat to the people inhabiting the wilderness (verses 12 - 14 of Psalm 74, KJV).

 While only briefly mentioned in the Psalm, the entire chapter of Job 41 reveals God's description of the leviathan.
-It numbers among the greatest beasts he created!
+It is one of the greatest beasts he created!

 More Info on Biblical Meaning of 74